 The only downside is that skiing can be quite expensive.
 If you have to rent all the gear, then it costs around $180 for a day’s worth of skiing.
 It’s a lot of money, but I feel it’s worth it as it’s great fun!

-How much does it cost to travel to Queenstown?
+How Much Does it Cost to Travel to Queenstown?

 As Queenstown is the most popular tourist destination in New Zealand, it can be an expensive place to travel to.
-It really depends on what you do when you visit Queenstown, when it comes to how much you spend.
+It really depends on what you do when you visit Queenstown when it comes to how much you spend.

-Most of the adrenaline activities in Queenstown cost quite a lot of money.
+Most of the adrenaline activities cost quite a lot of money.
 Bungy jumping will set you back upwards of $100, while skiing isn’t much cheaper, especially if you don’t have all the gear!

 My advice would be to pre-drink before going out and cook as many meals as possible.
 This way you will limit your outgoings and have more money to spend on other activities!
 Free WiFi is included in the price of your bed with some hostels, while others don’t offer this service.
 So, it’s best to check beforehand.
-Otherwise, you can head to McDonalds or Burger King or PeterPans travel agents to get some free WiFi!
+Otherwise, you can head to McDonald’s or Burger King or PeterPans travel agents to get some free WiFi!

 This Queenstown travel guide comes complete with a daily budget guide to help you know how much you could end up spending in Queenstown: